Ajioz/Student-Mgt-System/README.md

 you may need to install nodemon seperately by running the command

-"npm install --global nodemon" if you havn't installed it as a global package previously
+"npm install --global nodemon" if you haven't installed it as a global package previously

 Happy Hacking!